KingoftheNight/RPCT/README.md

 Evaluate feature files through the Cross-validation function provided by LIBSVM.
 #### Command line
 ```
-python RPCT_linux.py eval -d input_document_name -f input_folder_name -c c_number -g gamma -o out_folder -cg Hyperparameters_file_name -cv cross_validation_fold
+python RPCT_linux.py eval -d document_name -f folder_name -c c_number -g gamma -o out_folder -cg Hyperparameters_name -cv cross_validation_fold

 # optional arguments:
 #   -d    input the target feature file, and you can not use this parameter with -f and -cg together.
 #   -f    input the feature folder, and you can not use this parameter with -d, -c and -g together.
+#   -c    the penalty coefficient of SVM, and you can not use this parameter with -f and -cg together.
+#   -g    the gamma of RBF-SVM, and you can not use this parameter with -f and -cg together.
 #   -o    if you choose the parameter -f, you should input a folder name, and if you choose the parameter -d, you should input a file name.
-#   -cg   the Hyperparameters file which has been created in Search function, and you can not use this parameter with -d, -c and -g together.
+#   -cg   the Hyperparameters file which has been created in Search function (4), and you can not use this parameter with -d, -c and -g together.
 #   -cv   the cross validation fold of SVM, you can choose 5, 10 or -1 or define it by your experience.
 ```
 #### Example